 6.6.1.2.
 Fuel drain and refill

 Within one hour after the preconditioning drive, the fuel tank of the vehicle shall be emptied.
 This shall be done so as not to abnormally purge or abnormally load the evaporative control devices fitted to the vehicle.
-Removal of the fuel cap is normally sufficient to achieve this, otherwise the canister shall be disconnected.
+Removal of the fuel cap is normally sufficient to achieve this, otherwise the carbon canister shall be disconnected.
 The fuel tank shall be refilled with reference fuel at a temperature of 18 °C ±2 °C to 15 ±2 per cent of the tank's nominal capacity.

 6.6.1.3.
 Soak